Noel T. Brewer, PhD †

 University of North Carolina

-I study the psychology of decisions about medical tests and vaccines.†
+I study the psychology of risky health decisions, including vaccination, medical testing and smoking.†

 My research happens in the Health Cognition & Behavior Lab.
 We pursue theoretical questions that have real world implications for the publicís health.